-From Concepts Practice: A Guide to Cardiovascular Genomics
+From Concepts to Practice: A Guide to Cardiovascular Genomics

 The American Heart Association is developing a curriculum program consisting of a series of educational modules on Cardiovascular Genomic and Precision Medicine, a rapidly advancing area of health care.
 Through these modules, the learner will explore the impact of genomic and precision medicine on cardiovascular health.

 From Concepts to Practice: A Guide to Cardiovascular Genomics consists of online modules, interactive tools, and corresponding resources.
 Continuing education credit will be offered for these courses.
 Instruction is approximately one hour per module.
-The anticipated launch date is Spring 2023.
 A certificate of completion will be provided upon successful completion of designated modules and practical sessions.

 The inaugural launch includes the following modules:

 - Introduction to scope of CV genetics and genomics (Core)

 - Counseling, risk assessment in probands and family members (Core)

 - Pharmacogenomics with an emphasis on clinical utility

 - Multifactorially inherited and complex disorders, and polygenic risk scores

 - Cardiac disorders with a genetic component and multi-system disorders in which there is cardiac involvement